Gait3D/Gait3D-Benchmark/README.md

 # Gait3D-Benchmark
 This is the code for the paper "Jinkai Zheng, Xinchen Liu, Wu Liu, Lingxiao He, Chenggang Yan, Tao Mei: [Gait Recognition in the Wild with Dense 3D Representations and A Benchmark](https://gait3d.github.io).
-(CVPR 2022)"
+(CVPR 2022)".
+The official project page is [here](https://gait3d.github.io/).

 ## What's New